 Thanks to the accessibility of computing resources (distributed computing clusters such as Hadoop and GPUs) and the democratization of algorithms (machine learning, deep learning, etc.), companies can finally reap the benefits of Big Data.
 In this context, Object Storage, which until now was considered as an archiving solution (active archive or long-term archive) must be reconsidered.
-Analysts such as IDC and GigaOm already recognize that second generation Object Storage solutions such as OpenIO can deliver the high-performance required for Big Data use cases.
+Analysts such as IDC and GigaOm already recognize that new generation Object Storage solutions can deliver the high-performance required for Big Data use cases.

-OpenIO also appears in the latest edition of the IDC MarketScape: “Worldwide Object-Based Storage 2019 Vendor Assessment", as shown in the following graph.
+OpenIO also appears in the latest IDC Marketscape: "Worldwide Object-Based Storage 2019 Vendor Assessment", as shown in the graph.

-In an earlier paper, Consider Object Storage for High-Performance Use Cases [available for free consultation], IDC also referred to the explosion in the use of object-based storage in companies that use AI, machine learning, deep learning, and/or connected object fleets (IoT) techniques.
+In an earlier IDC Technolgy Spotlight paper " Consider Object Storage for High-Performance Use Cases" [FREE], IDC also referred to the explosion in the use of object-based storage in companies that use AI, machine learning, deep learning, and/or connected object fleets (IoT) techniques.
 "These new uses are at the origin of both the growth of data (in many cases to hundreds of petabytes or even exabytes) and the need for real-time analysis.
 Cost and performance are immediate concerns for any organization with such projects.”